2016-2017 United States Senate Youth Scholarship Program

 - Attach the required essay questions to the application

-- Applications must be postmarked by Tuesday, October 11, 2016 to the program coordinator
+- Completed applications and all supporting additional documents must be postmarked by Tuesday, October 11, 2016 to the ADE Program Coordinator

 Once the application is received, ADE will mail testing materials to be completed by the applicant